Watauga County population grew by approximately 6 percent since 2010

 The percentage of those who identify as Black or African American in Avery County is 3.7 percent — or 664 people.
 The Hispanic or Latino population for Avery County is at 5.5 percent — or 987 people.

 The Asian population in Avery County is about 0.4 percent or 63 people.
-About 0.5 percent of the population in Avery identifies as American Indian and Alaska Native.
+About 0.5 percent of the population in Avery identifies as American Indian and Alaska Native alone.

 In Avery County, 6,860 housing units were available at the time the Census was conducted out of 13,827 total housing units.